hardikparwana/AE740_FINAL_PROJECT/README.md

 2 - plan RRT and visual land on van
 5 - plan RRT and arrive at package drop location
 ```

+To stop motors:
+rostopic pub /firefly/arm std_msgs/Bool "data: false"

+To start motors:
+rostopic pub /firefly/arm std_msgs/Bool "data: true"

+the motors will start again when either the above true is sent or when any deisred pose is sent